The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Exactly solvable models for all fundamental localization phases

-The emergence of the seven fundamental phases can be analytically predicted by combining the three theorems and Avila's global theory.
-By applying Theorem III in Sec.~\ref{subsec:theoremIII}, the system can be reduced to spinless 1D QP chain with only nearest neighbor hopping when $\det|\Pi_j|=0$, which occurs when $|t_0| = |t_{\mathrm{so}}|$.
-We choose $t_{0}=t_{\mathrm{so}}$ without losing generality.
-The QP optical Raman lattice model in Eq.~\eqref{eq:1DSOC} exhibits the chiral symmetry at $\eta=1$, where the system hosts only pure critical and localized phases when $t_{\rm so}=t_{0}$, and all three pure phases when $t_{\rm so}\ne t_{0}$.
-The inclusion of a spin-independent quasiperiodic potential ($\eta\neq 1$) breaks chiral symmetry, which leads to another exactly solvable point at $\eta=1/2$, where MEs emerge within the original critical and localized phases for $t_{\rm so}=t_{0}$, giving rise to the L+C phase.
-Further, various coexisting phases with combinations of the three quantum states emerge for $\eta < 1$ when $t_{\mathrm{so}} \neq t_0$.
-Therefore, both numerical and analytical results confirm the existence of the seven fundamental localization phases, establishing this system as a universal quantum platform for exploration of localization physics.
+The emergence of the seven fundamental phases can be analytically predicted by combining the universal results and Avila's global theory.
+By applying Theorem III in Sec.~\ref{subsec:theoremIII}, the system is reduced to a spinless 1D QP chain with nearest-neighbor hopping when $\det|\Pi_j|=0$, which occurs when $|t_0| = |t_{\mathrm{so}}|$.
+We set $t_{0}=t_{\mathrm{so}}$ without losing generality.
+The system exhibits chiral symmetry at $\eta=1$, where only pure critical and localized phases exist when $t_{\rm so}=t_{0}$, and all three pure phases are present when $t_{\rm so}\ne t_{0}$.
+Introducing a spin-independent quasiperiodic potential ($\eta\neq 1$) breaks chiral symmetry, leading to another exactly solvable point at $\eta=1/2$, where MEs emerge within the original critical and localized phases for $t_{\rm so}=t_{0}$, giving rise to the L+C phase. {Away from these exactly solvable limits, the remaining coexisting phases are obtained by continuously deforming the analytically established phase boundaries and are further supported by numerical calculations.} Further, various coexisting phases with combinations of the three types of quantum states emerge for $\eta < 1$ when $t_{\mathrm{so}} \neq t_0$.
+Therefore, both numerical and analytical results confirm the existence of the seven fundamental localization phases, establishing this system as a novel quantum platform for exploration of localization physics.